Jacqui L’Ange is an author, editor and scriptwriter. Her debut novel, The Seed Thief, was published in South Africa in August, 2015.

-Jacqui spent over a decade as books and film editor for a number of magazines (including O – the Oprah Magazine, South Africa and Psychologies).
-She has written and edited films and television dramas for the national broadcaster SABC and the South African pay channel M-Net.
+Jacqui has a Masters degree in Creative Writing from the University of Cape Town.
+She spent over a decade as books and film editor for a number of magazines (including O – the Oprah Magazine, South Africa and Psychologies) and ghosted a few sporting best-sellers.
+She has written and edited films and television dramas, and penned three children’s stories (so far) for BookDash: Miss Helen’s Magical World, Shongololo’s Shoes and Feathered Friends.

 Jacqui was born in Durban, South Africa, and grew up across five continents.
 She lives at Woodgate, a regenerative farm and writers’ retreat in the Western Cape, where she plants at least one tree per day.